berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 <br>

-That RCE exploit matches our version of James.
+That RCE script matches our James version.
-Let’s just run it and see if we get RCE.
+Why not just run it and see if we get RCE?

 <br>